 2. Check Craigslist and Other Music Sites for People

 Find local people that need help or are looking to collaborate.
 Bands and musicians are often looking for new people to collaborate with.
-Your probably not going to get paid much or anything at all in the beginning, but if you demonstrate value then you will start to build a good reputation for yourself.
+You're probably not going to get paid much of anything at all in the beginning, but if you demonstrate value then you will start to build a good reputation for yourself.

 3. Research Music & Learn From Industry History

 In other words, interview people!
 There's A LOT of music out there.
 Listen and learn from as much of it as possible.
 And don't just stick to a few genres.
 The more exposure you get the better.